jch00oo/CAA-Data-Analysis-Project/README.md

 ```
 p_value in this case = 0.085 t_stat = 1.729

-As 0.085 > 0.05, I fail to reject the null hypothesis at the 95% confidence level.
+As 0.085 > 0.05, we fail to reject the null hypothesis at the 95% confidence level.

-But, if I take 90% confidence interval, then p-value is 0.1 and then I reject the Null Hypothesis in favor of the Alternate Hypothesis
+But, if we take 90% confidence interval, then p-value is 0.1 and then we reject the Null Hypothesis in favor of the Alternate Hypothesis

-Due to extreme variance of the values in links with description, I think I get a higher p value.
-However, I can conclude at a 90% confidence level that there is strong statistical evidence against the Null Hypothesis.
+Due to extreme variance of the values in links with description, we think we get a higher p value.
+However, we can conclude at a 90% confidence level that there is strong statistical evidence against the Null Hypothesis.
 Therefore, adding more descriptions to links in newsletters is benefitial and has the ability to increase the median number of clicked links by 47.5%.

 ---
 ## Next Steps

-From the insights I have extracted through my analysis, I have made the following suggestions to CAA in order to optimize their content to increase their subscribers' engagement:
+From the insights we have extracted through our analysis, we have made the following suggestions to CAA in order to optimize their content to increase their subscribers' engagement:
 * Appeal to older alumni by curating content for them and trying to get more senior subscribers as they are much more likely to participate in events and donate
 * Write a description under every link as it has the potential to increase the probability of that link being clicked.

-However, there is still analysis left to do to solidify my findings and identify more areas for improvement:
+However, there is still analysis left to do to solidify our findings and identify more areas for improvement:
 * Conduct NLP analysis on the "Feature Benefits" sections of each newsletter
 * Access data regarding when people subscribed/unsubscribed to the newsletter
 * Classify the content for links with description vs those without a description to see if people tend to generally click less on a particular type of content

-I believe the insights and suggestions I have extracted will increase alumni engagement with the newsletters and events as well as donations, allowing long term success for the future operations of CAA.
+We believe the insights and suggestions we have extracted will increase alumni engagement with the newsletters and events as well as donations, allowing long term success for the future operations of CAA.